A resource and support center that addresses issues of sexual assault and other bias incidents

 - Contribute to the art and awareness projects at the FIRE Place.

-- Visit the FIRE Place and check out our awareness information.
+- Visit the FIRE Place and check out our awareness bookshelf.

 - Become a FIRE Place volunteer.

-If you are interested in becoming a FIRE Place support staff member, please turn in the application form.
+If you are interested in volunteering to work in the FIRE Place Resource and Support Center, please turn in the the application form.